$1/k$-homogeneous long solenoids: Introduction

-It is well known that each Vietoris solenoid $S$ is homogeneous and circle-like, and if $S$ is not the circle that it is also indecomposable.
+Each Vietoris solenoid $S$ is homogeneous and circle-like, and if $S$ is not the circle then it is also indecomposable.
 Recall that a space $S$ is \textit{homogeneous} if for any two points $x$ and $y$ in $S$ there is a homeomorphism $h:S\to S$ such that $h(x)=y$.
-A continuum is \textit{indecomposable} if it cannot be given as the union of two proper subcontinua. $S$ is said to be \textit{circle-like} if for any open cover $\mathcal{U}$ of $S$ there is a finite open subcover $\{U_1,\ldots,U_t\}$ that forms a \textit{circular chain}; i.e. $U_i\cap U_j\neq\emptyset $ if and only if $|i-j|\leq 1 (\operatorname{mod} t)$.
+A continuum is \textit{indecomposable} if it is not the union of two proper subcontinua, and it is \textit{hereditarily indecomposable} if all subcontinua are indecomposable.
+Bing \cite{Bi60} gave an equivalent form of the following definition for metric continua: $S$ is \textit{circle-like} if for each open cover $\mathcal{U}$ of $S$ there is a finite open refinement $\{U_1,\ldots,U_t\}$ that forms a \textit{circular chain}; i.e. $U_i\cap U_j\neq\emptyset $ if and only if $|i-j|\leq 1 (\operatorname{mod} t)$.
 Hagopian and Rogers \cite{HaRo} classified homogeneuous circle-like metric continua.
-According to their classification the following are the only such continua: Knaster's pseudo-arc \cite{Kn}, Vietoris solenoids, and solenoids of pseudo-arcs \cite{Ro}.
-A related, important circle-like metric continuum is R.H.
-Bing's pseudo-circle \cite{Bi}.
-Fearnley \cite{Fa1} and Rogers \cite{Ro2} independently showed that the pseudo-circle is not homogeneous (see also \cite{FS}).
-Later, Kennedy and Rogers \cite{KeRo} proved that the pseudo-circle is uncountably nonhomogeneous; i.e. it has uncountably many topological types of points.
-This fact motivated a lot of interest in degree of homogeneity of circle-like continua, that can be encapsulate in the following question:
+According to their classification the following are the only such continua: pseudo-arc \cite{Bi2}, Vietoris solenoids, and solenoids of pseudo-arcs \cite{Bi3}, \cite{Ro}.
+The pseudo-arc was constructed by Moise in 1948, as an example of a continuum homeomorphic to each of its nondegenerate subcontinua, but distinct from the arc \cite{Mo}.
+Moise also gave a short alternative proof of Bing's result that the pseudo-arc is homogeneous \cite{Mo2}.
+Later Bing showed that all hereditarily indecomposable arc-like continua are homeomorphic \cite{Bi}, and therefore Moise's example is homeomorphic to a space first described by Knaster in 1922 \cite{Kn}.
+Bing also gave another characterization of the pseudo-arc, as a homogeneous arc-like continuum \cite{Bih}.
+A related, important circle-like metric continuum is Bing's pseudo-circle \cite{Bi}.
+Fearnley \cite{Fa1} and Rogers \cite{Ro2} independently showed that the pseudo-circle is not homogeneous (see also \cite{KuGa} for a short proof).
+Later, Kennedy and Rogers \cite{KeRo} proved that the pseudo-circle has uncountably many orbits under the action of its homeomorphism group.
+Sturm showed that the pseudo-circle is not homogeneous with respect to continuous surjections \cite{FS}.
+The following question arises naturally.